 “With equal readiness will it be perceived, that besides these inducements to candor, many allowances ought to be made for the difficulties inherent in the very nature of the undertaking referred to the convention.”

-Indeed, the men at the Constitutional Convention were endeavoring to do something that had never really be done before and has never really been done since: create a free and stable nation.
+Indeed, the men at the Constitutional Convention were endeavoring to do something that had never really be done before and has never really been done since: through reason, not emotion, create a free and stable nation.

 Two: The Struggle to Balance Liberty with Stability